 At closing, these taxes are usually collected (More information)

 - Title Insurance

-Sellers: As we hammer out your sale, I'll not only work to get the highest sales price, but I'll also push for lower closing costs.
-And once we've arrived at an agreement, I'll fully explain the closing costs so you are aware of exactly where your money is going.
+Sellers: As we negotiate your sale, not only will I work to get the very best sales price, but I'll also campaign for lower closing costs.
+And once we've arrived at an agreement, I'll explain in detail the closing costs so you know exactly what you're paying for.

-Buyers: If you are purchasing a house in Guam County, you will be given a "Good Faith Estimate" (GFE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's prior experience and is required to be within an acceptable range so you're not astonished when you arrive at the closing appointment.
-I'll be glad to look at the GFE with you, answering your questions and highlighting any estimates that are uncertain.
+Buyers: If you're purchasing a house in Tamuning, you'll be given a "Good Faith Estimate" (GFE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's previous experience and is required to be within a reasonable range so you're not surprised when you come to closing time.
+I'll be happy to look through the GFE with you, answering your questions and highlighting any estimates that are uncertain.